omnetpp/omnetpp/samples/database/README.txt

    go back to Step 4.
 Otherwise you should be able to query the data on the MySQL console, try e.g. "SELECT * FROM vector;"

-If you are interested in cMySQLConfiguration: The easiest way to put another model's existing config file (say mymodel.ini) into the database is by adding include mymodel.ini into tokenring.ini, and enabling mysqlconfiguration-dumpbootcfg in it.
-When you start the simulation, all ini file contents get dumped onto stdout in the form of SQL INSERT statements, which only have to be edited a bit.
+A hint about cMySQLConfiguration:

+The easiest way to transfer the contents of an existing omnetpp.ini file into the database is by using the mysqlconfiguration-dumpbootcfg=true configuration option, which prints the current configuration as a series of SQL INSERT statements.
+Add the following lines to your omnetpp.ini:
+      [General]
+      configuration-class = "cMySQLConfiguration"
+      mysqlconfiguration-dumpbootcfg = true
+      ...
+Then start the simulation and redirect the output into a file.
+After some editing, the result can be used as an SQL script.

 The code has been tested with MySQL 4.1.